 - It’s consolidated.
 Data is not scattered over different systems.

 - It’s timely.
 The data is not obsolete.

 - It’s accurate.
 You can rely on this data to make business decisions.

 It’s not mandatory (but is helpful) for your data to be all of this.
-It’s a consistent effort to maintain data quality.
+Data quality matters because:

 - Your business is losing money for every inaccurate data field

 - Your direct mail & marketing campaigns incur unnecessary costs for every wrong address data field

 - You’re making business decisions made on flawed data

 - Your data is obsolete and does not fulfill its intended purpose

 Put simply, poor data, left neglected impacts every aspect of your business process – from sales to marketing, customer support to customer service, and team efficiency.
 In recent years, data quality is no longer a backburner process.
 It’s affecting businesses drastically, which makes it all the more important to treat data quality as a burning issue that needs a resolution before it endangers the growth plan of a business.